-Ghee contains conjugated linoleic acid (CLA) which has been linked to improved heart health, weight and blood glucose regulation amongst other health benefits.
+Ghee contains conjugated linoleic acid (CLA), which has been linked to improved heart health, and weight and blood glucose regulation, among other health benefits.

-Research is pointing to CLA’s role in blood glucose regulation in its ability to lower adiponectin concentrations which in turn increases insulin sensitivity.
-This not only helps with blood glucose regulation, but it helps with more severe outcomes such as type II diabetes, metabolic syndrome and obesity[*].
+Research is pointing to CLA’s role in blood glucose regulation and its ability to lower adiponectin concentrations, which in turn increases insulin sensitivity.
+This not only helps with blood glucose regulation, but it helps with more dangerous outcomes like type 2 diabetes, metabolic syndrome, and obesity[*].

-Conjugated linoleic acid have been found to increase lean body mass (muscle) while decreasing fat tissue in obese individuals because they modify testerone in the body.
-A small 2017 study CLA improved performance in long distance athletes by staving off fatigue longer than a placebo[*].
+Conjugated linoleic acid has been found to increase lean body mass (muscle) while decreasing fat tissue in obese individuals because it modifies testosterone in the body.
+A small 2017 study CLA improved performance in long-distance athletes by staving off fatigue longer than a placebo[*].

 #2.
 Higher Smoke Point

 Ghee has a significantly higher smoke point than butter.
-Smoke point is the highest temperature a fat can go to before it begins to smoke and its fatty acids are oxidized creating free radicals in addition to bad flavor.
+The smoke point is the highest temperature a fat can reach before its fatty acids oxidize, creating harmful free radicals in addition to a bad, burnt flavor.

 #3.
 Makes Healthy Foods Easy and Palatable

-Pair simple storage and long shelf life with a rich nutty flavor that accentuates whatever your uses ghee with and you’ve a product that’s going to help you get more healthy foods in your diet.
-We eat things that taste good to us and in our hurried world, anything that makes life simpler increases your chances of success.
+Pair simple storage and long shelf life with a rich nutty flavor that accentuates whatever you’re cooking, and you have a product that’s going to help you add more healthy foods into your diet.
+You’re a lot more likely to eat healthy foods if they’re also delicious, right?

-The nutty flavor will give your greens a boost in flavor and the fat will help you stay satiated longer.
+The nutty flavor will give your greens a flavor boost, and the fat will help you stay satiated longer.
 For this reason ghee makes an excellent cooking fat.

 #4.
 Healthy Weight Loss

-As mentioned, fat help you stay full longer decreasing the amount of calories you intake and non-keto choices you make.
+As mentioned, fat helps you stay full longer, decreasing the number of calories you take in and helping stave off cravings.
 But there is more to the story with ghee and healthy weight loss.

-We also discussed that ghee has conjugated linoleic acid which helps with blood glucose regulation by way of insulin sensitivity.
+The conjugated linoleic acid found in ghee butter helps with blood glucose regulation by way of insulin sensitivity.
 It also helps body composition in obese individuals via testosterone modulation.
-Additionally, CLA reduces inflammation, one of the biggest culprits behind the obesity epidemic.
+Additionally, CLA reduces inflammation, one of the biggest culprits behind the obesity epidemic[*][*].

 But there is a third way that ghee helps with weight loss.
-Ghee contains the famed medium chain fatty acids like those found in coconut oil.
-Medium chain fatty acids have been found to decrease body weight, waist circumference (the inches in your waist), total fat and visceral adiposity (deep, stubborn belly fat) — all of which adds up to healthy weight loss[*].
+Ghee contains medium-chain triglycerides (MCTs) like those found in coconut oil.
+Medium-chain fatty acids have been found to decrease body weight, waist circumference (the inches in your waist), and total fat and visceral adiposity (deep, stubborn belly fat) — all of which add up to healthy weight loss[*].